The Pennsylvania Science Olympiad (PASO) Board of Directors welcome you to our state site, part of National Science Olympiad Inc.

 These goals are accomplished through research, training workshops, and encouragement of intramural, district, regional, state, and national tournaments.
 Science Olympiad tournaments are rigorous academic interscholastic competitions that consist of a series of individual and team events, which students prepare for during the year.

-These challenging and motivational events are well balanced among the various science disciplines of:
+These challenging and motivational events are well balanced among the various science disciplines of biology, earth science, chemistry, engineering, physics, and computers.

 Events balance students’ knowledge of science facts, concepts, process skills, and science applications.